Noroff-FEU-Assignments/project-exam-1-Krihag/README.md

 ## Description

 For the first year project exam our assignment was to create a blog site.
 We were free to choose the theme of the blog and the design of it ourself.
+We had to first design it using figma and then code it.
+For this we had a total of 5 weeks.

 ## Brief